lium-lst/wmt17-mmt/README.md

 **Note** : You need to install [nmtpy](https://github.com/lium-lst/nmtpy.git) in order to follow this tutorial.

+## PLEASE READ THIS
+This codebase uses the old `Theano` version of `nmtpy` which is no longer maintained.
+The new codebase is based on `torch` and the config files here are not compatible with that.
+So this repository is not really useful these days.

 ## Data

 The `data/` folder contains all English, German and French corpora files from